robertcv/image_acquisition/README.md

 ### Issues
+Was tested on Ubuntu 18.
+Probably won't work in windows due to backslash spiting.
 If you have any problems pleas submit a pull request with the fix.
 I will not provide any additional support.